Welcome Future Trojans

 A. School starts at 8:20 am.
-Each day, you will attend four classes (periods) that are 1 hour and 15 minutes in length.
-There are two periods in the morning and two in the afternoon with a 55 minute lunch in between.
-In between each class, you have 5 minutes to travel to your next class.
-The school day ends at 2:30 pm.
+In our modified schedule, each day you will attend two classes (periods) that are 150 minutes in length.
+There is one period in the morning and one in the afternoon with a 40 minute Nutrition Break in between.
+The school day ends at 2:00 pm.

 Q. When do I get my locker?
 Do I get my own?

-A. Every student at Forest heights receives their own locker on the first day of school.
-You are required to bring your own lock or you can purchase one from the main office for $5.
+A. Every student at Forest Heights is able to have their own locker, starting on the first day of school.
+You are required to bring your own lock or you can purchase one from the main office for $2.
 If you are unable to bring a lock on the first day, no worries, you have up to a week to claim your locker.
 To keep your locker secure, you should never share your locker combination with anyone.
 Lockers are assigned to one student, and should not be shared.

 Q. Do you have a cafeteria?

 A. Yes, and the “caf” is used for many different reasons.
 We have our assemblies on the stage in the caf, we eat lunch in the caf, and when you become a senior you also will have the option to go there during a spare period.
 We also have mini-events in the cafe as well!

 Video (0:36) – Caroline & Julia (student) – What is the caf used for at FHCI?

 Q. Can I leave the school property during lunch?

 A. Yes, as long as it’s okay with your parents.
 There is actually a plaza near the school with a variety of take-out restaurants that you can go to.
 You have to behave respectfully and be aware of the time so that you’re not late to class after lunch.

 Video (0:31) – James & Ryan (Student) – Can I leave school for lunch?